VietnamCulture and HistoryHow to Distinguish Male and Female Vietnamese Names

 How to Distinguish Male and Female Vietnamese Names

-The best telltale sign to differentiate between male and female names in Vietnam is the middle name!
+The middle name is the best telltale sign to differentiate between male and female names in Vietnam!
 “Thị” is the characteristic middle name for females, while “Văn” is one for males.
 So if you look at a Vietnamese name and see the middle being either “Thị” or “Văn”, now you can tell.

-Nevertheless, “Thị” and “Văn” are very old middle names that go way back to a distant past of a male-dominant society where women were even deprived of the right to go to school.
-Therefore, it is becoming increasingly rare over recent years to see girls and boys with these middle names.
-The middle name is now simply used to distinguish people of the same given name or just to make the name sound better.
+Nevertheless, “Thị” and “Văn” are ancient middle names that go way back to the distant past of a male-dominant society where women were even deprived of the right to go to school.
+Therefore, it has become increasingly rare to see girls and boys with these middle names over recent years.
+The middle name is now used to distinguish people of the same given name or just to make the name sound better.

-Another way is to look at their given name (the last word of their name written in Vietnamese name order, not to confuse with Vietnamese names that appear in the email and social media default American name order).
-So for example, if you see names like Hương, Hoa, Hằng, Mai, Lan, Hồng, it’s highly likely a female.
-And names like Tuấn, Trương, Nam, Khang, Phúc, Phước, Quang, Hùng, Hưng are very likely male.
+Another way is to look at their given name (the last word of their name is written in Vietnamese name order so as not to confuse with Vietnamese names that appear in the email and social media default American name order).
+So, for example, if you see names like Hương, Hoa, Hằng, Mai, Lan, Hồng, it’s highly likely a female.
+And names like Tuấn, Trương, Nam, Khang, Phúc, Phước, Quang, Hùng, Hưng are very expected male.

-However, since memorizing a list of Vietnamese names just to say which one is male or female doesn’t quite make sense to a one-off visitor, this strategy of distinguishing names should apply only to those who are already learning (or interested in learning) Vietnamese.
-That way, they have regular exposure to Vietnamese names (which warrants the need to tell the difference also) and they can look at names, know the meaning of the vocabulary and can tell whether it’s a male or female name.
+However, since memorizing a list of Vietnamese names to say which one is male or female doesn’t quite make sense to a one-off visitor, distinguishing names should apply only to those already learning (or interested in learning) Vietnamese.
+That way, they have regular exposure to Vietnamese names (which warrants the need to tell the difference also), and they can look at names, know the meaning of the vocabulary, and tell whether it’s a male or female name.

 Have a look at the most popular given names in Vietnam and their associated meanings.